cennznet/api.js/packages/api/README.md

 }).toPromise();
 ```

 We suggest passing provider as a string url, sdk will chose Provider Class based on url protocol.
-Or you can initialize the provider Instance yourself.

 ## Use SingleSource Extension as Signer
 [check here](https://github.com/cennznet/singlesource-extension)